-- The intent of the new streets regulations is to provide a palette of street typologies and design elements that reflect the character of different areas within the City. - 2.
+- 1. The intent of the new streets regulations is to provide a palette of street typologies and design elements that reflect the character of different areas within the City. - 2.
 The new street regulations provide adequate travel lanes for vehicles, cyclists and pedestrians. - 3.
-Administrative design adjustments approved by the Development Services Director pursuant to Sec.
-8.4.1.E. may be appropriate when an existing building would impede roadway expansion; when transitioning from a different street section; or where strict compliance with this UDO and the Raleigh Street Design Manual would pose a safety hazard. - 4.
 Gated public streets shall not be permitted.

 - 1. When a preliminary plan, final plat or site plan proposes the construction of a new street the requirements of this Article apply. - 2.
-Sidewalks, streets and street trees must be installed and constructed in accordance with this Article. - Existing streets may remain serving existing development in their current configuration; however, they shall not be extended or substantially rebuilt except in conformance with this Article (see also Article 8.5.
+Sidewalks, streets and street trees must be installed and constructed in accordance with this Article. - 3.
+Existing streets may remain serving existing development in their current configuration; however, they shall not be extended or substantially rebuilt except in conformance with this Article (see also Article 8.5.
 Existing Streets)